-Injury rates from falls have grown so significantly over the past 20 years in Australia that falls prevention has become a major public health priority.
+Injury rates from falls in Australia have grown so significantly over the past 20 years that falls prevention has become a major public health priority.

 Associate Professor Michele Callisaya, a researcher and physiotherapist at Peninsula Health, regularly gives a professional diagnosis, detailed monitoring and prescription of exercise and therapy solutions to patients who have suffered a fall each year.

 “Not all falls will cause an injury but if they do, then that can be quite detrimental.
 Seniors are likely to fracture their hip, wrist or even get a black eye when they fall, which can result in a quite a long hospital stay for treatment and rehabilitation.”